nacicatus/Erin/README.md

 Erin - Erlang Switcher Script

 This applescript returns a list of Erlang versions installed by Homebrew and presents a choice to switch versions.
 It then opens an erl shell with the chosen version.
+It's just a simple workaround

 Instructions:
+1. Clone or download the repository and unzip it
-Run the Application by double-clicking
+2. Run Erin.app by double-clicking

+:)

 Planned future improvements:
 1. To check if Homebrew is installed